This version of our terms will apply from 17 October 2022. If you would like to see the terms that apply until 17 October 2022, please click here.

 All of the above we call a “client secret”, which we have to protect as required by the applicable regulations.

-All the intellectual property in our products (for example, the content in the Revolut Dashboard and on our website, and our logo and card designs) are owned by our parent company, Revolut Ltd (a company incorporated in England and Wales with company number 08804411, whose registered office is at 9th Floor, 107 Cheapside, London, United Kingdom, EC2V 6DN) and being used by us and other Revolut Group companies.
+All the intellectual property in our products (for example, the content in the Revolut Dashboard and on our website, and our logo and card designs) are owned by our parent company, Revolut Ltd (a company incorporated in England and Wales with company number 08804411, whose registered office is at 7 Westferry Circus, London, United Kingdom, E14 4HD) and is being used by us and other Revolut Group companies.
 You must not use our intellectual property as your own, except to enjoy our products.
 You also must not reverse-engineer any of our products (that is, reproduce them after a detailed examination of their construction or composition).

 Our contract with you